EventStore/documentation/docs/cloud/use/opsgenie/README.md

+ # OpsGenie Integration

 EventStore Cloud platform is using [OpsGenie] for its alerting system.
 Our minimal configuration requires an API key.
 For simplicity sake, we recommend the API key to belong to a responder team.

-# How to create an API key?
+## How to create an API key?

 Those instructions assume you are starting from scratch and don't have a team set up yet.
 We also assume that you are currently on the landing page after log in [OpsGenie].